Skip to main content

 This guide will provide the students with digital access to the various commentaries that have been written about these books.
 They will vary in academic "rigor" ranging from purely academic to more pastoral in nature.
 PLEASE NOTE THAT THESE ARE NOT ALL OF THE COMMENTARIES ON THESE BOOKS BUT JUST A SELECTION.
 To find more information on these books please use the search bar above to discover what is in the DTL catalog.

-Canonicity, Setting, Wisdom in the Deuterocanonicals
+Canonicity, Setting, Wisdom in the Deuterocanonicals by

 "The volume publishes papers read at the tenth International Conference on the Deuterocanonical Books, Budapest, 2013.
 The authors explore various aspects of this literature, with pre-eminent emphasis on their relation to diverse early Jewish texts and traditions; their reactions on Hellenism; and the way they treated as a canonical collection within their history of interpretation." - De Gruyter

-Introducing the Apocrypha: Message, Context, and Significance
+Introducing the Apocrypha: Message, Context, and Significance by

 "This comprehensive, up-to-date introduction to the Old Testament apocryphal books summarizes their context, message, and significance.
 The first edition has been very well reviewed and widely adopted.
 It is the most substantial introduction to the Apocrypha available and has become a standard authority on the topic.
 The second edition has been substantially revised and updated throughout to reflect the latest scholarship.
 The book includes a foreword by James H. Charlesworth." - Baker Academic